Whether it's your first time buying car insurance or you feel like an insurance-shopping pro, here's a step-by-step guide to how to buy car insurance.

-- Collision insurance pays for damage to your own car if you crash into something, such as a pole or another car.
+- Collision insurance for damage to your own car if you crash into something, such as a pole or another car.

 Car insurance quotes can vary by several hundred dollars among insurance companies for the same coverage.
 That's because they all set prices differently.
 The time you spend getting a few quotes can pay off.

-5. Review the policy before finalizing it
+4. Review the application before finalizing it

 - Make sure all the drivers are listed.
 All licensed drivers in your household should be on the policy.

 - Make sure the information is accurate.
 If you've recently moved, make sure the "garaging" address and other information is accurate.
-When insurance companies set their rates, where you're keeping the car is a factor.

-6. Cancel your old policy, but first . . .
+5. Cancel your old policy, but first . . .

-You will likely face higher insurance premiums if there's a coverage gap in your insurance history.
+You'll also likely face higher insurance premiums if there's a coverage gap in your insurance history.

-7. Get proof of insurance
+6. Get proof of insurance

 After your insurance purchase, expect one or more of these documents:

 - Insurance ID card – This will generally have your policy number, policy effective dates, vehicles and the policyholders.
 You'll want to keep it in your car as proof of insurance in case you're pulled over or in an accident.
 Your insurer also might offer digital ID cards for smartphones.

 - SR-22 – This is a form that proves you have auto insurance.
-It can be required for drivers who have certain problems on their driving record, such as a DUI or driving without insurance.
+It can be required for drivers who have certain problems on their driving records, such as DUIs or tickets for driving without insurance.
 The insurance company sends the form to the state.
 In some states it's called an FR-44.